gap91/byu-ride-board/readme.txt

 -Specify Search Radius (miles)
 -Optionally specify a latest leave by date
--Filter and list all trips based on search criteria
+-Filter and list all trips based on search criteria -Button to add a search result to your personal dashboard

 Create Trip (Garrett):
 -Input Fields (* for required):